I Had A 10cm Ovarian Cyst But Doctors Didn't Believe Me

 ”

-Audrey Tang, PhD, a chartered psychologist with the British Psychological Society, says these reactions are understandable.
+Dr Audrey Tang, a chartered psychologist with the British Psychological Society, says these reactions are understandable.

-"You’ve been through something potentially life-threatening and you were dismissed, which can be huge," she says.
-"And that has a ripple effect because when you’re told by an expert you’re wrong, it makes you distrust your own judgment and [feel] more timid about asking for help or challenging anything.
-It brings with it feelings of 'What did I do wrong?' and 'How can I trust again?'."

 Advertisement

 Of course, not all medical professionals gaslight their patients, deliberately or otherwise.
-Dr. Tang suggests that "people are overworked, there’s compassion fatigue, a lot of broken systems" and doctors might not be trained to recognize women’s health problems.
-Valentina agrees a lack of funding for gynecological health is part of the problem.
-Less than 2.5% of publicly funded research in the UK, where I live, is dedicated to reproductive health, despite the fact that one in three British women suffer from a chronic gynecological problem.
+Dr Tang suggests that "people are overworked, there’s compassion fatigue, a lot of broken systems" and doctors might not be trained to recognise women’s health problems.
+Valentina agrees a lack of funding for gynaecological health is part of the problem.
+Less than 2.5% of publicly funded research in the UK is dedicated to reproductive health, despite the fact that one in three British women suffer from a chronic gynaecological problem.

 In a perfect world, the onus wouldn’t be on women to do this.
-Nor would it be potluck whether a patient is seen by someone who not only recognizes a women’s health problem like ovarian cysts but acts quickly.
-Spotting the signs is crucial to avoiding an outcome like mine — if done so early enough, much less invasive treatment options are available, from simply keeping an eye on it to taking the pill and keyhole surgery.
+Nor would it be pot luck whether a patient is seen by someone who not only recognises a women’s health problem like ovarian cysts but acts quickly.
+Spotting the signs is crucial to avoiding an outcome like mine – if done so early enough, much less invasive treatment options are available, from simply keeping an eye on it to taking the pill and keyhole surgery.

 Salman says that anyone experiencing symptoms should speak to their GP to arrange an ultrasound.
-If the pain is severe, go straight to the emergency room and ask to see a gynecologist.
+If the pain is severe, go straight to A&E and ask to see a gynaecologist.